Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Time Dependent Simulation by Multiproduct Formulas

 Indeed, there are good reasons to believe the absolute convergence property holds more generically than this example.
-No matter how large the order $M$, we are still using a low order formula (such as the midpoint formula $U_2$) as a base.
+No matter how large the order $m$, we are still using a low order formula (such as the midpoint formula $U_2$) as a base.
 Moreover, recall that the MPF is essentially a sum of product formulas with different numbers of time steps (for the same time interval).
-As the order $M$ increases, higher weight is given to terms in the multiproduct sum with finer meshes.
-Correspondingly, terms which have larger time steps, and therefore may not converge properly, become suppressed at large $M$.
+As the order $m$ increases, higher weight is given to terms in the multiproduct sum with finer meshes.
+Correspondingly, terms which have larger time steps, and therefore may not converge properly, become suppressed at large $m$.
 Such behavior is not reflected in our derived error bounds, so there is likely room for improvement.

 Practitioners in quantum simulation will likely want to know how MPFs fare against the more-familiar and simpler Trotter techniques.
 To facilitate this, numerical studies across a broad range of physically interesting systems would be desirable.
 Such a comprehensive analysis must be left to future work; here we will be satisfied with comparing MPFs with Trotterization for our spin-1/2 example.
-Our Trotterization is just an MPF with $M=1$, corresponding to a midpoint-formula approximation.
-To facilitate a ``fair-comparison" we will keep the number of midpoint-formula queries between the two methods the same.
+Our Trotterization is just an MPF with $m=1$, corresponding to a midpoint-formula approximation.
+To facilitate as fair a comparison as possible, we will keep the number of midpoint-formula queries between the two methods the same.
 That is, we will enforce the requirement

-where $r_{trot}$ and $r_{mp}$ are the number of time steps for Trotter and MPF, respectively.
+where $r_\mathrm{trot}$ and $r_\mathrm{mpf}$ are the number of time steps for Trotter and MPF, respectively.
 Note that the number of midpoint queries per time step for Trotter and MPFs are 1 and $ \max_j| k_j|$ respectively.

 \fig{Trott_MPF_fight} shows the results of these head-to-head comparisons for the several values of the magnetic field $B$ and rotation frequency $\omega$.
-The number of MPF steps $r_{mp}$ is fixed at 10, a reasonable value since it makes $\Lambda \Delta t \sim 1$ on each subinterval.
-As the MPF order increases, so does the number of Trotter steps $r_{trot}$ by the condition \eqref{eq:fairness_condition}.
-These results show that, for $M$ not too large, MPFs outperform Trotterization, at a value of the error $\epsilon$ which is large enough to be of practical significance for scientific or industrial applications.
+The number of MPF steps $r_\mathrm{mpf}$ is fixed at 10, a reasonable value since it makes $\Lambda \Delta t \sim 1$ on each subinterval.
+As the MPF order increases, so does the number of Trotter steps $r_\mathrm{trot}$ by the condition \eqref{eq:fairness_condition}.
+These results show that, for $m$ not too large, MPFs outperform Trotterization, at a value of the error $\epsilon$ which is large enough to be of practical significance for scientific or industrial applications.

 Admittedly, the spin-1/2 system considered above is rather simplistic.
 However, we anticipate most of the inferences drawn above to hold even as we increase the dimensionality of the Hilbert space.
 For example, though the complexity of simulating $U_2$ generally increases as $\dim(H)$ grows, it does so both for MPFs and Trotterization.
 Nevertheless, benchmarking of MPFs on more complex systems would be a welcomed proof (or disproof) of concept.